MilanNz/XMCryptoExchange/README.md

 - [Google Gson](https://github.com/google/gson)

 # Contribution
-Let me know if you want to help/improve or if you have any trouble/questions, feel free to ask ;)
+Let me know if you want to help/improve or if you have any troubles/questions, feel free to ask ;)

 # Will be supported soon:
-- Http rest communication.
 - Maven/Gradle

-### I drink beer, thanks :beer: :P
+- More documentation

+### I'm also trader, in case you want to buy me a :beer: :P
 Bitcoin: 1JVQnkuKTWA6i4AMXFsksdJgt4B3o1yfgA <br>
-Ethereum: 0x11a9df6086638aa3fe3e1023d7190f5f764cf7db
+Ethereum: 0x11a9df6086638aa3fe3e1023d7190f5f764cf7db <br>
+TRX: 0x11a9df6086638aa3fe3e1023d7190f5f764cf7db